Flu shots are essential to protect your health during the fall and winter months.

 Part B also includes certain shots if they’re related to treatment for illness or injury.
 For example, if your doctor treats an injury with a tetanus shot.

-Part B is optional, and some people who have employer insurance, themselves or through their spouses, might opt to keep that insurance and sign up for Part B later.
-You can sign up for this during your initial enrollment period, the same as with Part A. You can also sign up for eight months after you stop working or lose insurance coverage.
+Part B is optional, and some people who have employer insurance, either through themselves or their spouse, might opt to keep that insurance and sign up for Part B later.
+You can sign up for this during your initial enrollment period, the same as with Part A. You can also sign up for it for up to eight months after you stop working or lose insurance coverage.
 If you choose not to sign up for Part B but were eligible to do so, you might need to pay a late enrollment penalty.

 Medicare Part C includes Parts A and B—flu shot included

-Medicare Part C plans provide Part A and Part B benefits.
-Meaning, Medicare Part C covers flu shots.
-Some Part C plans also include prescription drug coverage.
-You would sign up for this during the enrollment period as well.
+Medicare Part C plans provide both Part A and B benefits.
+With Part B benefits included, Medicare Part C covers flu shots.
+Some Part C plans also include prescription drug coverage, generally covered under Medicare Part D. You would sign up for this during the enrollment period as well.

 Medicare Part D covers prescriptions and other vaccines you may need